demisto/content-docs/docs/contributing/contributing.md

 - Have a [GitHub](https://github.com) account that you'll use to create the fork and open the Pull Request.
 - Create a fork of the repo in your own Github account.
 You can follow the instruction described [GitHub docs](https://guides.github.com/activities/forking/) and use the examples from the [Development environment tutorial](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-2-fork-the-github-repo).
 - Create a new branch that will contain all of your contributed content.
-You can reference [this part](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-6-create-a-branch) in the dev-toturial.
+You can reference the [Create a branch](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-6-create-a-branch) step in the development setup toturial.
 - If you're an XSOAR partner, have your `partner-id` (this should have been communicated to you over the onboarding emails from the Alliance team).
 - Join our our [Slack DFIR Community](https://www.demisto.com/community/), this is the place to ask questions, consult about use-case and raise issues regarding the Cortex XSOAR platform (use the `#demisto-developers` channel).
 - Design Document: we encourage you to prepare a Design Document that describes the capabilities of your Pack.
 Usually it's a Google Doc shared with you by the Alliances team.
 Click [here](https://docs.google.com/document/d/1wETtBEKg37PHNU8tYeB56M1LE314ux086z3HFeF_cX0) to see a compiled example of a Design Document.